jugshaurya/showcase/mdx-blogs/stl.md

 - as well as for loop with iterators.
 - Application same as set.
   - Sorted Stream of data with key value pairs
+- SideNote: Always use map instead of unordered_map as map guarantees to have operations in logn time. but unordered_map can in worst case goes to O(n).
+So using map inside for(1..n) loop can result in n square rather than nlgn.
+But if you get TLE from map. replace map with unordered_map and try to submit.

 ## unordered_set <T>